 - Parodied in Zero Punctuation's review of Super Mario Galaxy 2:

 You are a greasy Italian spaz standing on a platform unsupported in the middle of the yawning void of space.What Now?> DIE OF ASPHYXIATION

-- Parodied in the famous "Death of Adventure Games" article of Old Man Murray.
+- Parodied in the "Death of Adventure Games" article of Old Man Murray.

-- What's the command to print the contents of a file to your terminal?
-It's not read file1, print file1, or even echo file1, but cat file1. "cat" stands not for a furry friend, but for "catenate" - a somewhat esoteric term referring to the program's ability for sequential linkage and printing to stdout of multiple files — even though it's used much more often to print the contents of just a single file.
+- The command to print the contents of a file to your terminal is not read file1, print file1, or even echo file1, but cat file1. "cat" stands for "catenate", a somewhat esoteric term referring to the program's ability for sequential linkage and printing to stdout of multiple files — even though it's used much more often to print the contents of just a single file.
 Its touted sequential linkage functionality is useful for shell scripts, however.

 - If you try to close a Python session by typing exit, it will not work.
 However, the parser will understand what you wanted to do and helpfully inform you that you should type exit() instead.
 Gee, thanks.

 - The parser actually still sees exit as a regular variable name, which just happens to be a function with a particularly unusual string representation.

 - The Xbox One's voice recognition can feel like this sometimes, due to the unintuitive nature of some of the commands and the fact that a list of commands is not included with the console (though one can be found on the official Xbox support forums).
 For instance, if you want to start playing a game, you can't say, "Xbox, play [game]", or "Xbox, start [game]", or "Xbox, launch [game]"; you have to say "Xbox, go to [game]."
 And while you can say "Xbox on" to power the Xbox up, saying "Xbox off" doesn't turn it off; you have to say "Xbox, turn off."